What is diabetes?

 How do doctors treat diabetes?

-There is no cure for diabetes.
-The goal of treatment is to keep blood sugar levels close to normal.
+There's no cure for diabetes.
+The main goal is to keep blood sugar levels close to normal.
+Keeping blood sugar close to normal lowers the risk of complications.

 Eat meals and snacks at about the same time each day